 The shelter staff did everything they could to find Gumby a forever home, but nothing seemed to stick.

-Hounds are known to be quite stubborn.
-Those who don’t cut it as hunting dogs may run away or be abandoned by their owners.
+Hounds are actually known to be quite stubborn.
+Those who don’t quite cut the mustard as accomplished hunting dogs may run away or be abandoned by their owners.

 Gumby’s first adoption lasted only three short days.
 His following adoption lasted just six.